Skip to main content

 How photodynamic therapy works.

-The time between the medication being applied and the light activation to the affected area is known as the drug-to-light interval.
-This interval can vary from no time at all to a few hours, depending on which photosensitizing agent is being used.
+The period between applying the medication and activating it with light is called the drug-to-light interval.
+The length of this interval can range from immediately to several hours, depending on the specific photosensitizing agent being used.